AartiBadami/Trie/README.md

 # Trie
-This project implements a Trie
+This project implements a substring Trie

 This repository contains the following: